juergenweb/FrontendContact/README.md

 ## To-Do
 * More testing
-* Possibly adding new features
+* Add possibility to save a mail to a new page too